Information about the Workshop 4: Changing Environments

 Round 1: Presentations of the case studies and questions.

 - Marta: Apulia cultural landscape, Italy.
-Challenge: ongoing landscape transformations, conflicting interests/values or ideas about planning cultural landscape and heritage tourism, who defines, plans and manages heritage.
+Challenge: ongoing landscape transformations, conflicting interests/values or ideas about planning cultural landscape and heritage tourism; who defines, plans and manages heritage.
 Heritage research: co-creative mapping/workshops.

 - Maitri: Case: West Link, Gothenburg.
 Challenge: conflicting values in heritage planning, assigning values and negotiating various interests; heritage research.
 Your approach: critical analysis.